Perseid Meteor Shower

 Recommend bringing lawn chairs, blankets, warm clothing, snacks, and water.
 Bug repellent is always a good idea.
 Flashlight or smartphone flashlight should be covered with red electrical tape.

 Parking at L.L.
-Stub Stewart State Park is $10 but will be free on June 7.
+Stub Stewart State Park is $10.